coleberkley/MovieConnect-Backend/README.md

 - Expects: userCredentials
 - Purpose: Logs out the current user by clearing the HttpOnly cookie containing the JWT access token.
 This endpoint requires the user to be authenticated but does not need any request body.
 - Response: Returns a success message indicating the user has been logged out, and the access token cookie is cleared.

+#### User Movie Lists
+- Endpoint: `/api/user/movies/`
+- Method: GET
+- Expects: userCredentials
+- Purpose: Fetches the relative movie lists for that user to be displayed on the home page.
+- Response: Returns fields 'title', 'poster_path', 'overview', 'release_date' (YYYY-MM-DD), 'runtime', 'adult' (Boolean)

+#### Movie Details
+- Endpoint: `/api/movie/<movie_id>/`
+- Method: GET
+- Expects: userCredentials
+- Purpose: Retrieves the details of a specific movie to be displayed on a specific movie's movie page
+- Response: This route hasn't been implemented yet so the response details haven't been decided

 ### Guidelines for Frontend Developers
 - HttpOnly Cookie Management: Since JWTs are stored in HttpOnly cookies, the frontend does not directly handle token storage or transmission.
 The browser automatically includes these tokens in requests to the backend.